 For instance, the admin has chosen ‘My Account’ against the “Menu Configuration” tab in the admin panel.

 In the frontend, as the customer clicks on the ‘My Account’ tab, a pop-up displays, showing a list of saved accounts.
-From the given list of saved accounts, a customer can choose a saved account and log in.

 Current Product Version - 1.0.0